 - wanting to exact revenge on a partner who cheated on them

-Are any of these morally or ethically justified?
+But are any of these reasons morally or ethically justified?
 The short answer is: maybe.

 You and your partner have to define what constitutes cheating before it happens; that way, you’re on a level playing field.
 You’ll also need to look at the “big picture” as a couple and as an individual.